dagster-io/dagster/docs/docs-beta/docs/guides/etl/transform-dbt.md

 - Pulls customer data from a CSV with pandas
 - Creates a schema called `raw` if it doesn't already exist
-- Writes a `raw_customers` table to the `raw` schema in our DuckDB database
+- Writes a `raw_customers` table to the `raw` schema in our DuckDB database Next, you'll add a dbt model that will source that asset and define the dependency for Dagster.
+Create the dbt model first:
 Let's add a dbt model that will source that asset and define the dependency for Dagster, first we'll create our dbt model:

 <CodeExample filePath="guides/etl/transform-dbt/jaffle_shop/models/example/customers.sql" language="sql" title="customers.sql" />